Global Education, International Teachers, Language Learning

 Facts and figures

-- Small, low-wealth, rural school district located in eastern North Carolina.
+- It is a small, low-wealth, rural school district located in eastern North Carolina.

-- 14 schools in the district: 5 elementary, 4 middle, 1 combined elementary and middle, 3 high, 1 early college.
+- There are 14 schools in the district: five elementary, four middle, one combined elementary and middle, three high, and one early college.

 - Approximately three out of every four students qualify for free or reduced-priced lunch.